cosmos/gravity-bridge/module/x/gravity/spec/01_definitions.md

 ### Voucher

 Represents a bridged ETH token on the Cosmos side.
-Their denom is has a `peggy` prefix and a hash that is build from contract address and contract token.
+Their denom is has a `gravity` prefix and a hash that is build from contract address and contract token.
 The denom is considered unique within the system.

 ### Counterpart